Welcome to Year 1 & 2

 Key Stage 1 Routines

 • Playtime snacks: As a reminder, your child can bring in fresh or dried fruit for a playtime snack although we do have a daily delivery of free fruit for the infant children.
-Milk can be paid for via Parentpay please contact the school office for more information.
+Milk can be paid for via ParentPay please contact the school office for more information.

 • Toys in school: As the children move into Key Stage 1 we have found that the presence of toys in school meant that staff were having to deal with issues surrounding the safekeeping, sharing and losing of toys after almost every playtime and this took up valuable teaching and learning time.